Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudRegisteredServers.md

 PS C:\>$RS = Get-DPMCloudRegisteredServers -VaultCredentialsFilePath "DPMTESTVault_Friday, September 5, 2014.VaultCredentials"
 ```

-This command returns the servers registered to the vault for which the vault credential file is "DPMTESTVault_Friday, September 5, 2014.VaultCredentials".
+This command returns the servers registered to the vault for which the vault credential file is DPMTESTVault_Friday, September 5, 2014.VaultCredentials.

 ## PARAMETERS